 Stanford GSB, as expected, did not change the essay questions this year.
 Once again, Stanford’s essays have a combined word limit of 1050 words, suggesting clients allocate up to 650 words on Essay A and up to 400 words on Essay B.

 This encourages applicants to remain focused and concise in their answers.
 Below, please find this year’s deadlines along with Personal MBA Coach’s advice on how to approach the two Stanford GSB essay questions.

-The Upcoming Stanford GSB Application Deadlines Are as Follows:
+The Upcoming Stanford MBA Application Deadlines Are as Follows:

 Round 1: September 9, 2021

 Round 2: January 5, 2022

 Essay A: What matters most to you, and why?
 (650 words suggested)

 This first Stanford MBA essay is arguably one of the hardest MBA application questions across all schools.
 This challenging first question requires candidates to speak from the heart.

 As Stanford advises, think more about your values here and WHY you made the choices you have made than WHAT you have done.
 Personal MBA Coach recommends you do some serious soul searching before starting.
 Think about what you are most passionate about.
 What drives you to get out of bed each morning?
 If you could spend your time as you wish, what would you do?
 Ideally, you have acted on this passion, and it extends throughout multiple aspects of your life.